justiss4all/justiss4all.github.io/index.md

 #### 10 Minutes to 25% Email \#2
 Send this immediately after Voicemail \#2

-> Subject: What your peers are saying about managing their marketing spend
+> Subject: 25% lift in conversion rates in under 6 months
 >
 > \{\{FirstName\}\},
 >
-> I just left you a message regarding some insights I have that may help you avoid the obstacles your peers are experiencing
+> I just left you a message regarding an idea that could help you improve conversion rates by as much as 25% in under six months.
-> when it comes to optimizing their marketing performance.
 >
-> I wanted to see if it would make sense to have a quick conversation to find out a little bit more about what we’re seeing in the industry.
->
-> I can be reached at (404) 123-4567
+> Are you or someone from the team avaialble to hop on a quick call sometime over the next week?
 >
 > Thanks,
 > Brian